 We teach this in almost every virtual course, and it’s my second favorite training mantra (my first is coming up in part 2 of this blog!).
 Practice, practice, and more practice!
 Nothing will prepare you better for a workshop than rehearsing with your facilitator.
 Not only rehearsing, but bonding with them, makes your preparation even better!
 Each facilitator has their own delivery style with different pacing, different ways of managing discussions, and different needs when it comes to relying on their trusty co-pilot.
 Your life as a VC producer will be so much easier if you get to know the way your facilitator likes to do things.
 For example, one of our facilitators loves organization.
 She’s in the VC checking on our set-up first thing Monday morning.
 So, for her, I have all my lists and questions ready to go as soon as possible so we can debrief early, stick to the lesson plan, and have the smoothest session possible.
 Another one of our facilitators is the queen of improvisation.
 If we catch a wave of confusion, she’ll quickly change course.
 As her producer, I need to change course, too.
 Sometimes a facilitator can struggle with timing, and will check in often to get a better sense of overall session progress.
 So, as the producer, I’m looking ahead whenever possible to have timing estimates at the ready.
 The VC facilitator is your partner, and knowing their style, likes, and dislikes is key to a successful workshop.

 There you have it!
 A couple of my best tips and tricks for new producers in the virtual classroom.
 I hope you can use these tips in your own producing career and/or share them with someone who might also benefit.
-I’ll be sharing more of my top tips soon, so stay tuned!
+I’ll be sharing more of my top tips in part two of this article, so stay tuned!

 Have you recently made the transition to the virtual classroom as a producer or facilitator?
 What are your takeaways?